If you have questions about family to family support, please contact the regional center at 800-532-3321.

 - Parent-to-Parent of Wisconsin provides parent support to parents and other caregivers through a one-on-one connection to another parent with a similar experience who knows firsthand about the feelings and realities of having a child with special health care needs.
 When parents of children with special health care needs are asked who best can support them emotionally, their first choice is other parents who had a similar experience.

 - Support Groups Talking with other parents can be a big help when you are raising a child or youth with a special health care need.
-Please contact the center at 800-234-KIDS (5437) for more information on specific support groups within the Southeast Region.
+Please contact the center at 800-532-3321 for more information on specific support groups within the Southern Region.

 - WisconSibs provides support to siblings of children or youth with special health care needs.
 The group offers peer support programs, resources, social activities and leadership opportunities.